Next step in city logistics: Open terminals

 Containerization in city logistics could offer similar advantages as it has for long distance shipments.
 To handle the container and not the goods when shifting goods between vehicles is more cost efficient and reduces risks of losing and damaging goods.

 Open terminals can support containerization, as it provides the needed handover point.
-In terminals external to the city, goods are sorted for the exact streets where the goods is going and loaded in containers in sizes suitable for cargo cycles (appr.
+In terminals external to the city, goods are sorted for the exact streets where the goods are going and loaded in containers in sizes suitable for cargo cycles (appr.
 1 m3) and small electric delivery vehicles (appr.
 5 m3).
 As the containers are locked during transportation and handover, the risk of loss of parcels is significantly reduced.
 The handovers, both in and out, is fast in the open terminal and can even be automated if containers are standardised.
 It also facilitates even more automation in the future, when containers can go on autonomous vehicles for last mile delivery.

 Containers can also be used for a new type of “semi-consolidation”.
 Several small containers can go onto a small electric delivery vehicle, so goods from several logistics operators go on the same vehicle, without the extra cost of sorting/consolidating the goods.